zacksheppard/ff-twitter-filter/README.md

 * Modify logic so it can look for more than just the Betteridge pattern
 * Use a CSS class to style the tweets instead of changing opacity directly
 * Add error handling

+'filter' icon by mikicon from the Noun Project